peartreegames/topiary/README.md

 ```

 I'm confident there are many areas of improvement so please feel free to submit pull requests.
-This is my first time writing a compiler, and I'm still not sure that I fully understand everything.
+This is my first time writing a compiler, and I'm definitely don't understand everything.